 Additional Reading: 30,000 Points with the American Express Gold Rewards Card (highest ever bonus!)

-I personally don’t spend much on most of these partners, but I do know friends who spend huge amounts on Starbucks and Uber – so it’s always worth signing up and letting rewards collect without you doing anything – just like my post on Earny a while back.
+I know friends who spend huge amounts on Starbucks and Uber – so it’s always worth signing up and letting rewards collect without you doing anything – just like my post on Earny a while back.

 Additional Reading: Earny Review – Earn CashBack when prices post-purchase!